ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload Identity Credential

 A credential that contains a workload identifier used for service to service authentication.
 The credential is bound to a cryptographic key and requires that the presenter provide proof of possession of the secret key material.
-Examples of this credential inlcude Workload Identity Certificates and the Workload Identity Token defined in {{?I-D.ietf-wimse-s2s-protocol}}.
-Deployments may also deploy bearer tokens as workload identity credentials to interoprate with legacy systems that do not support credentials bound to keys.
+Examples of this credential include Workload Identity Certificates and the Workload Identity Token defined in {{?I-D.ietf-wimse-s2s-protocol}}.
+Deployments may also deploy bearer tokens as workload identity credentials to interoperate with legacy systems that do not support credentials bound to keys.

 * Trust Domain

 A trust domain is a logical grouping of systems that share a common set of security controls and policies.
 As described in {{?I-D.ietf-wimse-s2s-protocol}}, trust domains should be identified by a fully qualified domain name associated with the organization defining the trust domain.

 # Architecture

 ## Workload Identity Concepts {#whimsical-identity}